rsun1996/R-NBA-Project/Data/README.md

-## This code is for outputting datasets from web scraping
+## This folder is for outputting datasets from web scraping